 You will find them in clusters on the sides of the mountains all over the country, and as you pass through them on the snailing roads you’ll catch whiffs of the fires burning and the meats cooking in the taverns, and you will have no choice.
 You will park the car and get lost in time.

 The villages of Korinthias are popular winter destinations among the Greeks because of its proximity to Athens (only a 90 minute drive).
 There are a whole bunch of picturesque villages here, and it’s worth it to visit more than one.
 I snooped around six of them this weekend.

 First of, you should visit the three villages of Trikala Korinthias; Kato, Mesaia, and Ano (low, middle, and high – nicknamed for their altitude).
 They are all gorgeous with stone houses, tall trees, and excellent eateries.
-I recommend the source site 900 Meters cafe in Kato Trikala Korinthias for coffee with a view, and restaurant go site Opos Palia in Mesaia Trikala Korinthias for a meal you won’t forget (Try the chicken pie, the spicy keftedakia in tomato sauce, and pork tenderloin with chestnuts and dried fruit).
+I recommend the can you buy Lyrica online 900 Meters cafe in Kato Trikala Korinthias for coffee with a view, and restaurant enter site Opos Palia in Mesaia Trikala Korinthias for a meal you won’t forget (Try the chicken pie, the spicy keftedakia in tomato sauce, and pork tenderloin with chestnuts and dried fruit).

 On our second day, we hit the road for Lake Doxa; a man-made marvel in turquoise between the forest clad mountains.
 At the road leading to the little church in the center of the lake, stands with local produce invite you to get your wallet out, and you should!

 Local products to taste and bring back home are beans, pasta, spoon sweets, and teas, among many others.
 My favorites were the caper berries and the rose petal spoon sweets.
 The latter is best sampled and bought at the Saint George Monastery above the lake.
 The view is so mesmerizing here, that you won’t ever want to leave (intentional?).